Holwell Shuster & Goldberg Reunites Syrian Family After Successful Challenge to President Trump’s Travel Ban

-New York—Holwell Shuster & Goldberg LLP is representing a young Syrian man in connection with President Trump’s executive orders barring entry into the United States from Syria and certain other countries.
+New York—Holwell Shuster & Goldberg LLP represented, on a pro bono basis, a young Syrian man in connection with President Trump’s executive orders barring entry into the United States from Syria and certain other countries.

 On March 10, Chief Judge William Conley entered a temporary restraining order enjoining enforcement of President Trump’s revised travel ban against the firm’s client and his family.
 This represented the first TRO in the nation against President Trump’s revised executive order.